 A Class Project to Find Out the Truth

-The Class of ’52 celebrated its fiftieth class reunion in June of 2002.
-A schoolmate, David Hrdlicka ’50, was known to have been captured as a POW on May 18,1965 in Laos.
+The Class of ’52 worked to find the truth about a schoolmate for 13 years.
+When they celebrated its fiftieth class reunion in June of 2002, they discussed how David Hrdlicka ’50, was known to have been captured as a POW on May 18,1965 in Laos.
 At its class meeting, the class accepted the challenge of finding out as much as possible about David Hrdlicka’s ’50 current status.
-Since that time, the class has brought awareness to other alums regarding the tragic circumstances of David Hrdlicka’s ’50 incarceration.
-Jerry Streeter ’52, pictured at right (Minneapolis Star Tribune) has dedicated countless hours of research and advocacy on behalf of David.
-However, the government still has not released information regarding David that will provide peace of mind for David’s wife, Carol Hrdlicka, their three children and the alumni of Saint John’s Prep School.
+The class worked tirelessly until 2015 to bring awareness to other alumni/ae regarding the tragic circumstances of David Hrdlicka’s ’50 incarceration.
+Jerry Streeter ’52 dedicated countless hours of research and advocacy on behalf of David.
+However, the government still has not released information regarding David that will provide peace of mind for David’s wife, Carol Hrdlicka, their three children and the alumni/ae of Saint John’s Prep School.

 In the fall of 2013, Jerry Streeter ’52 and his classmates were featured in a news story that aired on Veteran’s Day on FOX9 in Minneapolis.
 The story centered on the closeness of Preps and the determination to find out what happened to their schoolmate.
 Also in 2013, KSTP’s On the Road crew visited Carol Hrdlicka at her home in Kansas.
 They featured her personal fight to find what happened to her husband.